omfsdata/data/about.md

 # About this site
 {: .title}

-Made with ❤️ and Claude 🤖 by an ordinary OMFS spouse 😝 {: .byline}
+Made with ❤️ and Claude 🤖 by an OMFS spouse 😝
+{: .byline}

 This site hosts a few resources for people navigating the Oral & Maxillofacial Surgery residency application process, namely: